idahogurl/vs-code-prettier-eslint/README.md

 # VS Code Prettier ESLint

-A Visual Studio Extension to format JavaScript code using the [prettier-eslint](https://github.com/prettier/prettier-eslint) package.
+A Visual Studio Code Extension to format JavaScript and TypeScript code using the [prettier-eslint](https://github.com/prettier/prettier-eslint) package.

 ## Prerequisites

 Like `prettier-eslint`, this plugin requires both `prettier` and `eslint` packages to be installed either locally or globally.

 ## Configuration